 Purpose.
 Like its predecessor the PRGF, the ECF supports countries’ economic programs aimed at moving toward a stable and sustainable macroeconomic position consistent with strong and durable poverty reduction and growth.
 The ECF can also help catalyze additional foreign aid.

 Eligibility.The ECF is available to all PRGT-eligible member countries that face a protracted balance of payments problem, i.e. when the resolution of the underlying macroeconomic imbalances would be expected to extend over the medium or longer term.

 Duration and repeated use.Assistance under an ECF arrangement is provided for an initial duration from three to up to four years, with an overall maximum duration of five years.
-Following the expiration or cancellation of an ECF arrangement, additional ECF arrangements may be approved.
+Following the expiration, cancellation, or termination of an ECF arrangement, additional ECF arrangements may be approved.